GluuFederation/docs-oxd-prod/docs/sources/api/index.md

 [API Link](#operations-developers-uma-rs-check-access)

 Operation to check whether access can be granted or not.

+In `scopes` parameter user can explicitly specify the scope(s) to check.

 Request: